aiida-vasp/aiida-vasp/doc/source/calcs/index.rst

 containing at least one key 'efermi' with the according value read from vasprun.xml output.
 This output node is a good way to store extra results in custom extension calculations.

-Applies to all Vasp calculations
+Applies to all VASP calculations

 .. _vasp-output-kpoints: